-The Wall Street Journal sings the praises of SASOL’s move to industrialize the Lousiana Bayou with fracked natural gas.
+The Wall Street Journal praised SASOL’s move to industrialize the Lousiana Bayou with fracked natural gas.
 But the proposed project by the apartheid-supporting state oil company from South Africa, using Nazi technology, may spell the end for a 224-year-old community founded by freed slaves.

 As Fracking Keeps Pumping, A Qatar Grows on the Bayou